 Another concern for businesses here, is that IT staff is so focused on keeping online operations functioning (site uptime, order processing, etc.) through high-traffic periods to maximize holiday revenues that they ease up on security.
 Cyber criminals are better able to execute malware and/or conduct fraud knowing that it may go undetected until well after the seasonal IT strain abates.
 By then, the damage is done.

 And that’s the catch.
 During a time of the year that cyber security should be at it’s most vigilant, it tends to be the opposite as IT resources focus elsewhere.
 Don’t let this happen to your company.
 Instead, update your cyber security protocol by moving critical data to the cloud and supplement your antivirus subscriptions with tools that apply artificial intelligence (AI) and machine learning to predict and prevent execution of advanced threats and malware at the endpoint.
-Learn more on how to prepare for holiday season cyber crime (Kirk, publish the Holiday Season cyber crime article and link to it accordingly).
+Learn more on how to prepare for holiday season cyber crime.

 It’s important to note that the threat doesn’t just flatline once the flurry of holiday season activity subsides.
 In fact, hackers know that many businesses take their foot off of the gas when it comes to cyber security post NYE and are looking to prey accordingly.
 Carry your recently updated and more robust IT security protocol into the new year through the winter and into the remaining seasons.
 To do this, secure the services of a Managed Services Provider (MSP) that offers advanced end-point threat protection backed by artificial intelligence, and more.

 IT (and Business) Interruption During Harsh Winter Weather Events